sigmike/fonz_fun_plug/README.txt

   libraries (e.g. to prevent disk accesses), use a package from here: http://www.inreto.de/dns323/utils/

-- I've been told that ffp 0.5 can also be run on a Linksys WRT 350N wireless router.
-For details and discussions, see http://www.linksysinfo.org/forums/showthread.php?t=57932
+- ffp can be run on a Linksys WRT 350N wireless router: http://www.linksysinfo.org/forums/showthread.php?t=57932